MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_12_lab_ak.md

 1. In the **File Explorer** window, browse to **Allfiles (F):\\Allfiles\\Labs\\12\\Starter\\Api**, and then select **Select Folder**.

-1. In the **Visual Studio Code** window, right-click the Explorer pane or activate the shortcut menu, and then select **Open in Terminal**.
+1. In the **Visual Studio Code** window, right-click the Explorer pane or activate the shortcut menu, and then select **Open in Intergrated Terminal**.

 1. At the **Open** command prompt, enter the following command, and then select Enter to create a new .NET Web API application named **SimpleApi** in the current directory: